With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreZion Apartment Program/cila is a mental health clinic in Lake County, Illinois, located at 2905 Willow Lane, Apartment C-1, 60099 zip code.
-Zion Apartment Program/cila offers residential treatment.
-Zion Apartment Program/cila provides psychotropic medication, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and young adults.
+Learn MoreZion Apartment Program/cila is one of mental health facilities in Lake County, Illinois, located at 2905 Willow Lane, Apartment C-1, 60099 zip code.
+Zion Apartment Program/cila provides residential treatment.
+Zion Apartment Program/cila provides cognitive behavioral therapy, group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
 Zion Apartment Program/cila also supports people requiring dual diagnosis treatment.
-Some other services provided by Zion Apartment Program/cila include case management, supported housing and housing services.
+Additional services provided at Zion Apartment Program/cila include case management, supported housing and housing services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.